 The problem is not the occasional indulgence.
 The problem is smoking throughout the day every day.

 Why stop smoking?
-He would say so that you can live.
-Please quit before it is too late.
+He would tell you to quit so that you can live.

 The number one reasons to stop smoking cigarettes is to improve your health and save your life.
 Over the years, negative effects take their toll and can lead to serious disease and death.